Granular gases under resetting: Conclusions

 \section{Conclusions}

 Granular systems with resets were investigated.
 We assume that at the resetting event, the granular temperature is instantly reset to the initial value.
-This may occur when the container with the granular material is shaken from time to time, a magnetic force is applied, or if energy is instantly inserted into the granular system in a different way.
-The mean granular temperature was derived analytically and calculated in terms of Monte Carlo simulations.
-After a certain relaxation time it tends to a constant value, which decreases with an increase in the average interval between resetting events.
-The ensemble average granular temperature coincides with time average granular temperature for one system in the long time limit.
-The variance of the granular temperature reaches its maximum at intermediate resetting rates, tending to zero for both vanishing and extremely large resetting rates.
-Thus, the granular temperature of driven granular media may be controlled by the resetting rate.
+This may occur when the container with the granular material is shaken from time to time, a magnetic force is applied, or if energy is instantly inserted into the granular system in a different manner.
+The mean granular temperature was derived analytically and calculated in terms of both event-driven and Monte Carlo simulations.
+After a certain relaxation time it tends to a constant value, which decreases with increasing the average interval between resetting events.
+The variance in the granular temperature reaches its maximum at intermediate resetting rates, tending to zero for both vanishing and extremely large resetting rates.
+Thus, the granular temperature of the driven granular medium may be controlled by the resetting rate.
 Our results may be helpful for understanding non-periodically driven granular systems.